Status

 Full description

-Despite the development of highly effective antitumor therapies over the past two decades (targeted therapy, immunotherapy), chemotherapy regimens (anthracyclines, taxanes, cyclophosphamide) still represent a fundamental part of the treatment algorithm for early breast cancer, especially HER 2 (human epidermal growth factor receptor 2) positive and triple negative breast cancer (TNBC).
-While the cardiotoxicity of anthracyclines is well known and patients undergo regular echocardiographic examination of the heart, the detection of changes in the lipid spectrum due to antitumor chemotherapy is mainly at the level of retrospective analyses with heterogeneous patient populations and measurements.
-We conducted a monocentric prospective trial to detect changes in the lipid spectrum in early breast cancer patients receiving neoadjuvant or adjuvant chemotherapy based on doxorubicin, cyclophosphamide and paclitaxel.
+Despite the development of highly effective antitumor therapies over the past two decades (e.g., targeted therapy, immunotherapy), chemotherapy regimens including anthracyclines, taxanes, and cyclophosphamide continue to represent a fundamental component of treatment algorithms for early breast cancer, particularly in human epidermal growth factor receptor 2 (HER2)-positive and triple-negative breast cancer (TNBC).
+While the cardiotoxicity of anthracyclines is well established and routinely monitored by echocardiography, changes in lipid profiles induced by cytotoxic chemotherapy have primarily been reported in retrospective studies with heterogeneous patient populations and measurement protocols.

 Enrollment